Psalm 108: Catholic Church

 This is one of the psalms for which St. Benedict of Nursia did not specify the use, in the Rule of St. Benedict of 530AD.
 However, Psalm 108 was traditionally performed by his order for matins of Saturday, or according to another document of the founder or according to one of his successors, so that all 150 psalms are executed each Week.

-In the Liturgy of Hours, Psalm 108 is read to the Office of Lauds of Wednesday of the fourth week.
+In the Liturgy of the Hours, Psalm 108 is read to the Office of Lauds of Wednesday of the fourth week.

-After the excommunication of the whole Spanish town of Trasmoz in the late 13th century, and the refusal of the population to repent the Church cursed the town with the chanting of psalm 108 in 1511.

 Eastern Orthodox Church

 In the Eastern Orthodox Church, Psalm 107 (Psalm 108 in the Masoretic Text) is part of the fifteenth Kathisma division of the Psalter, read at Vespers on Thursday evenings, as well as on Tuesdays and Fridays during Lent, at the Sixth Hour and Matins, respectively.

 Protestant

 Psalm 108 has been set to music in the Anglican "Hymnal 1982", The United Methodist Hymnal, Psalter Hymnal (Gray) and the Baptist Hymnal (1991 version).